-Ticks are 8 legged bugs that are commonly found in dogs, cats and livestock.
-They are whiteish brownish in color but turn black after a blood meal.
-They are also oval shaped.
+Ticks are 8 legged bugs that are commonly found in dogs, cats, and livestock.
+They are whiteish brownish but turn black after a blood meal.
+They are also oval-shaped.
 They are common during spring and autumn though they can be found all year round.

 Types of Ticks